-To find the proper places for the three last notes on the finger-board, the Scholar must beforehand be told, that the spaces between the seven notes already known to him, viz: C, D, E, F, G, A, B, are not all of equal distance, and that there are two intervals of only half the distance of the others, namely, those spaces between E F, and B C.

-Of the four first notes to be played on the E string, the E and F lie close together, the following two however, lie at double that distance.
+To find the proper places for the three last notes on the fingerboard, the scholar must beforehand be told, that the spaces between the seven notes already known to him, viz: C, D, E, F, G, A, B, are not all of equal distance, and that there are two intervals of only half the distance of the others, namely those spaces between E-F,&B-C. Of the four first notes to be played on the E string, the E and F lie close together, the following two however lie at double that distance.
 The F is therefore taken close to the nut, the G from the F double as far off, and the A in the same proportion.
-When the Scholar shall, with the assistance of his Master and his own ear, find out the places for the three fingers requisite following Exercise, accompanied by the Master.
+When the scholar shall with the assistance of his master and his own ear, find out the places for the three fingers requisite for true intonation, he must play the following exercise accompanied by the master.
 Here are applied whole length bowings, but those notes with a are slurred together in one bow.
 An equal division of the bow is here to be observed, each of the two notes obtaining half of the bow.
-The notes marked with (T. l.) are to be played with a short bow, namely, both the E's with the lower third part, (because the bow in the preceding note has been pushed up to the nut;) both the G's, however, must be played with the upper third part of the bow, (T. u.,) because at the F it has again been drawn down to the point.
+The notes marked with (T,l.) are to be played with a short bow, namely both the E's with the lower third part, (because the how in the preceding note has been pushed up to the nut;) both the G's, however must be played with the upper third part of the bow, (T.u.) because at the F, it has again been drawn down to the point.